crc-org/vfkit/doc/usage.md

 The kernel command line must be enclosed in `"`, and depending on your shell, they might need to be escaped (`\"`)

+### macOS bootloader

+#### Description

+`--bootloader macos` is required to run macOS VMs.
+You must use an arm64/Apple silicon device running macOS 12 or later.
+Due to hardcoded limitations in the Apple Virtualization framework, it's not possible to run more than two macOS VMs at a time.
+Since macOS guests can't run headlessly, you'll need to enable a GUI, even if you only plan to interact with the VM over SSH.

+#### Arguments

+- `machineIdentifierPath`: absolute path to a binary property list containing a unique ECID identifier for the VM
+- `hardwareModelPath`: absolute path to a binary property list defining OS version support
+- `auxImagePath`: absolute path to the auxiliary storage file with NVRAM contents and the iBoot bootloader

+#### Example

+`--bootloader macos,machineIdentifierPath=/Users/virtuser/VM.bundle/MachineIdentifier,hardwareModelPath=/Users/virtuser/VM.bundle/HardwareModel,auxImagePath=/Users/virtuser/VM.bundle/AuxiliaryStorage`

 ### EFI bootloader